DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 - it could make it harder for users to familiarise themselves with the order in which reasons appear
 - there’s a risk that we hide a reason that could still be of use in those cases

-We previously hid ‘cannot sponsor visa’ when the candidate was a British citizen.
-We will no longer do so.
+At the moment, we hide ‘cannot sponsor visa’ when the candidate is a British citizen.
+We’ll no longer do so.

 ### Phrasing reasons based on fact or topic

 We want to be consistent with how we phrase reasons, but some are factual while others are subjective.

 We have decided to avoid negative wording where the reason is subjective.
 For example, we use:

 - ‘did not attend interview’
 - ‘spelling and grammar’

 We do not use ’poor spelling and grammar’ since this is subjective.
 The user can decide how critical they should be in the details they give.